electron/electron/docs/tutorial/launch-app-from-url-in-another-app.md

 #### [Electron Packager](https://github.com/electron/electron-packager)

+For macOS support:

-If you're using Electron Packager's API, it's similar to how [Electron Forge](launch-app-from-url-in-another-app.md#electron-forge) is handled, except `protocols` is part of the Packager options passed to the `packager` function.
+If you're using Electron Packager's API, adding support for protocol handlers is similar to how Electron Forge is handled, except
+`protocols` is part of the Packager options passed to the `packager` function.

 ```javascript
 const packager = require('electron-packager')